Disclaimer: Affiliate links help us produce good content. Learn more.

 VPNs aren’t hard to set up with HGTV.
 Here’s how to do so:

 - Research your VPN options – picking the right VPN is the most important part of the process.
-You can start by checking out our Best VPN services list.
 When you’re unblocking streaming services, go for companies which have a reliable track record in handling streaming companies like Netflix (see below for a few recommendations).
 And prioritize speed and server choice as well.
 Ideally, pick a VPN with as many American and Canadian servers as possible, as you’ll be unblocking North American broadcasting sites and you will need American or Canadian IP address.

 - Look for a suitable package – not everyone needs to buy a year-long VPN subscription to watch the content they love.
 If you’re only traveling abroad for a few weeks, short-term VPN packages will make more sense.
 The same applies if you have a particular series that you’d like to catch up on.
 And most good VPNs are flexible about their subscriptions.
 Don’t get tied into a payment package which doesn’t work for you.